MUSA-509/week-4-spatial-joins-and-indexes/Lab.md

 ) as _w
 ```

-## 3. Using the query from the previous result, find the length of each shape in meters
+## 3. Find the length of each shape in meters

+Use the query from the previous result and add a new expression to calculate the length of the shapes/routes.

 ```SQL
 -- put your query here
 ```

+## 4. Find the number of buildings nearby

-## 4. For each stop, find the number of buildings in Philadelphia county within 800 meters (use 0.008 as an approximation to avoid casting to geography and avoid DB timeouts).
+For each stop, find the number of buildings in Philadelphia county within 800 meters (use 0.008 as an approximation to avoid casting to geography which can lead to DB timeouts).

 **Note:** Make sure to account for cases where there are no buildings (i.e., outside Philadelphia county).